victorabarros/CS50chain/README.md

 ----------------------------------------
 TOTAL                  397    112    72%
 ```

+If you want to persist data, run `make docker-migration` and it'll create a local sqlite3 database.
+These commands can be used to run sql queries on the database.

 ## acknowledgments
 <!-- TODO send coments to this articles saying they were importante to this project-->